To aid in the diagnosis of pancreatitis

 If you have symptoms of a pancreatic disorder, such as severe abdominal pain, fever, loss of appetite or nausea

 A blood sample drawn from a vein in the arm

 Amylase is an enzyme made mainly by the pancreas.
 It is released from the pancreas into the digestive tract to help digest starch in our food.

 A blood sample is taken by needle from a vein in the arm.

-The blood test for amylase is used to diagnose acute pancreatitis (inflammation of the pancreas).
+The blood test for amylase is used to help diagnose acute pancreatitis (inflammation of the pancreas).
 The swift rise of amylase at the beginning of a pancreatitis attack, and its fall after about 2 days, helps to pinpoint this diagnosis.

 An amylase test may be ordered if you show symptoms of a pancreatic disorder, such as severe abdominal pain, fever, loss of appetite, or nausea.